thtg88/vagrant-setup/README.md

     - PHP 7.2 with MariaDB, and HTTPS configuration
         - Latest Apache from [CodeIT](https://repo.codeit.guru/packages/centos/7/x86_64/) repository, PHP-FPM, and together with HTTP/2 configuration out of the box
         - Stock Apache, and PHP from [Webtatic](https://webtatic.com/packages/php72/) repository
+    - Ruby: Ruby 2.6.3 with RVM latest stable, together with Rails, Apache and MariaDB.
+The Passenger Apache module is used to serve Ruby apps.

 ## Requirements
 - Basic understanding of virtualization, networking, and VMs